prrvchr/gContactOOo/README.md

 ![gContactOOo screenshot 8][33]

-You must name and create an odb file.
+You must create an odb file.
 To do this you must:
 - **Uncheck the box**: Embed this address book definition in the current document.
 - Named the odb file in the field: **Location**.